jsmithabq/ODrive/ruby/README.txt

   Start a pairwise top-down and bottom-up design and development of end-user functionality, leveraging the RESTful resources as much as possible.

+5. ODrive creates a user-management database in the following location:

+  ./ruby/odrive/store/ODriveUserManagement.db

+ODrive provides manual utilities for manipulating the database as well:

+  ./ruby/odrive/db

+ODrive's database is for web access to the ODrive application server, not for access to the backend distributed storage system, e.g., Swift.
+Configuration for distributed storage is managed from the ODrive app server User Profile page.

+ODrive provides open user registration for the app server.
+ODrive does _not_ store each user's password; ODrive creates and stores a salted hash upon user account creation.
+Each log-in attempts reads the transient password from the log-in text field, applies the salted hash, and compared the result to the value stored in the database.

+ODrive cannot, however, "overrule" the password management for the target distributed storage.
+For example, OpenStack Swift uses an encrypted password; thus, ODrive stores an encrypted password for the managed distributed storage account, in order to pass the password to the distributed storage driver, e.g., ODrive's Swift storage driver.

+To use the manual utilities from within the './ruby/odrive/db' directory, include /reference the './ruby/odrive' directory, e.g.:

+jsmith@sage:~/.../ODrive/ruby/odrive/db$ ruby -I .. user_db_display_users.rb
+userid, password, name, password_hint, password_stale, style, cloud_host, cloud_tenant, cloud_user, cloud_password
+1: admin, 91608911a1ef6ec3c89c5b3cce2b3dd6, Administrator The Great, (none), false, default, (no cloud host), (no cloud tenant), (no cloud user), (no cloud password)
+...

+WARNING:  These utilities fully interrogat the database, e.g., displaying passwords, so this part of the (developer) filesystem should be protected from end-users of the ODrive app server.